 Russell's Wilderness Explorer sash has several in-jokes and tributes.
 The most obvious is a Luxo Jr. (1986) ball, which can also be seen on the floor of the room of a girl watching Carl's house float by.
 One badge has a hamburger with a candle in it.
 This is a nod to Merritt Bakery in Oakland - which creates cakes in that shape - a favorite hangout of director Pete Docter and producer Jonas Rivera.
 Another badge is a tribute to 2-D animation, showing a perforated paper that is used by 2D animators to line up their drawings correctly.
 He also has badges for First Aid and Second Aid, which may be a reference to a short on the Up website where Russell struggles to apply bandages to Carl.
-Yet another badge depicts a multicolored pinwheel - the "hang" icon of Apple's Mac OS X operating system Windows uses an hourglass icon).
+Yet another badge depicts a multicolored pinwheel - the "hang" icon of Apple's Mac OS X operating system.
 Several of the badges are shown in the credits.
 An additional tribute to Apple and Steve Jobs (former CEO of Pixar) shows Russell trying to teach Carl how to use a computer.
 The font used for the numbers on Carl's alarm clock is the "Chicago" font, one of the first fonts designed for the Macintosh.
-Steve Jobs, also spearheaded the original Macintosh project at Apple.

-When Carl is watching television, and is interrupted by Russell knocking at the door, he is watching a home shopping channel.
-This particular program has become a well-known blooper video of a pitchman making a gaff in which he describes a picture of a horse, except the picture he is describing is actually that of a moth.
+When Carl is interrupted by Russell knocking at the door, he is watching a home shopping channel.
+This particular program has become a well-known blooper video of a pitchman describing a picture of a horse, except the picture is of a moth.

 The rifle that Charles Muntz uses is an 1874 Sharps, a very popular model with buffalo hunters of the American Wild West, and the procedure he uses to load, aim, and fire the weapon is accurate.
 (His use of shot-shells in a long-range rifle, however, is questionable at best.)

 During pre-production of the film, director Pete Docter looked up to Disney veteran animators Frank Thomas, Ollie Johnston, and Joe Grant for inspiration.
-Docter stated that the film reflects the friendship he shared with these three talented animators before their passing as well as wanting to learn what they went through during their years working for Walt Disney and soon after.
+Docter stated that the film reflects the friendship he shared with these three talented animators before their deaths, as well as his desire to learn what they went through during their years working for Walt Disney.